Top 5 2nd Quarter Trades of Br - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Bradley & Co.
-Private Wealth Management, LLC reduced their investment in ARCA:TIP by 7,482 shares.
-The trade had a 0.8% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $116.87.
+Bray Capital Advisors reduced their investment in NAS:VCSH by 11,424 shares.
+The trade had a 0.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $79.33.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.